Temple Child Support Lawyers

 - Inability to pay, although unemployment does not count as a reason

 The state of Texas is not afraid to punish obligators who do not comply by paying the appropriate amount.
 If obligators fail to make the appropriate payments, we can help you seek alternate strategies for enforcement.
-These include:

 - Asking an employer to garnish an obligator’s wages

 - Taking funds from a tax refund check or other federal and state sources

 - Filing a lien against the person’s property or assets

 Extremely grateful- Terris